sar-dul/Movie-recommendation/README.md

 - **User Feedback Mechanism**: You can implement a feedback mechanism to allow users to rate the recommendations, improving the model's accuracy over time.
 - **Personalized Dashboard**: Users can have a personalized recommendation dashboard that tracks their preferences and history.
 - **Enhanced Visualization**: Explore more visualization options like pie charts, histograms, or interactive plots to provide better insights.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For any queries, feel free to reach out at [your.email@example.com](mailto:your.email@example.com).
-# Movie-recommendation